-Montessori toys focus on the child developing a natural interest for learning and developing skills instead of having formal learning forced onto them.
+Montessori toys focus on the child developing a natural interest in learning and developing skills instead of having formal learning forced onto them.
 The toys included in this gift guide for preschoolers encourage imagination, creativity, and are designed for children to develop a variety of skills.

 If you’re looking for something for younger children, check out my Montessori guides for babies and toddlers, as well as practical items to help kids of any age include Montessori at home.